TonyBgithub/portfolio-portal/README.md

 ## Inspiration
 I built this portal using Gatsby, inspired from Twilio's SendgGrid docs.
-Since my focus was on integration more than design for this project, I used Twilio's style guide.
+Since my focus was on integration for this project, I used Twilio's style guide for the design.

 ## Refactoring
 I have rewritten parts of the code to include React hooks and replaced class components with functional components.